Animal field guide

 - The diet of grasses, sedges, shrubs, and seasonal herbs shows how the animal turns available resources into the energy needed for its distinctive way of living.

-Habitat: Mountain cliffs, canyon slopes, rocky benches, and open escape terrain fit Bighorn Sheep because Horned Contest needs the exact setting where rutting contests can work.
+Habitat: Native range keys: north_america.
+Mountain cliffs, canyon slopes, rocky benches, and open escape terrain fit Bighorn Sheep because Horned Contest needs the exact setting where rutting contests can work.
 The habitat supplies food, cover, and repeated cues, so the animal’s lesson feels rooted in place rather than pasted onto it.

-Native range: Mountain cliffs, canyon slopes, rocky benches, and open escape terrain fit Bighorn Sheep because Horned Contest needs the exact setting where rutting contests can work.
+Native range: Native range keys: north_america.
+Mountain cliffs, canyon slopes, rocky benches, and open escape terrain fit Bighorn Sheep because Horned Contest needs the exact setting where rutting contests can work.
 The habitat supplies food, cover, and repeated cues, so the animal’s lesson feels rooted in place rather than pasted onto it.

 To find Bighorn Sheep in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside mountain cliffs, canyon slopes, rocky benches, and open escape terrain fit Bighorn Sheep because Horned Contest needs the exact setting where rutting contests can work.
+You usually do better by working one good piece of habitat inside native range keys: north_america.
+Mountain cliffs, canyon slopes, rocky benches, and open escape terrain fit Bighorn Sheep because Horned Contest needs the exact setting where rutting contests can work.
 The habitat supplies food, cover, and repeated cues, so the animal’s lesson feels rooted in place rather than pasted onto it. than by covering too much ground.

 - Rocky slopes, ridge lines, cliff ledges, or open mountain meadows with a wide view